 This framework is used by a lot of famous companies like Alibaba, Buzzfeed, Gitlab, and many others.
 And its popularity serves as proof that the Vue.js framework is worth all the attention.
 This tool has many advantages that make it attractive to developers.

 First of all, it is lightweight.
-If you compare Vue.js vs Angular and Ember, you will see that Vue definitely wins this round.
-It doesn’t matter what are you using this framework for – significant challenges or personal smaller projects.
+If you compare Vue.js vs. Angular and Ember, you will see that Vue definitely wins this round.
+It doesn’t matter what you are using this framework for – significant challenges or personal smaller projects.
 The simplicity, in combination with the high Vue.js performance, will be a considerable benefit.

-Moreover, matching Vue vs Ember 10, it’s easy to notice how way simpler the first framework is.
+Moreover, matching Vue vs. Ember 10, it’s easy to notice how way simpler the first framework is.
 A lot of developers saw the low complexity switching to Vue after other tools.
 Angular usually gets more complicated as the app becomes more advanced.
 But Vue remains straightforward.
 You can see it looking at the code.

 Everything is utterly separate – the HTML template, stylesheet, and necessary methods.
 That’s why it is so easy to develop with this framework – you can effortlessly understand which piece of code you need to work.
 Thus, it will be easy to maintain the codebase by not making the code more complicated as it gets updated.